-Know Where Your Back Pain Is?
+Know Where You Hurt?
 Find Out What May Cause The Fort Wayne Back Pain You Have The spine is your body’s support system, and, when it aches, that support system is lagging, isn’t it?
 Thankfully, the spine is able to give a lot of hints to its pain sources.
-By clicking on an area that hurts, you can see a list of potential conditions that may be producing your pain.
+By clicking on an area that aches, you can see a list of potential conditions that may be producing your pain.
 Cervical Thoracic Lumbar Sacrum Coccyx Cervical Thoracic Lumbar Conditions by Spinal Area Cervical Spine (neck) Arthritis Compression fracture Degenerative disc disease Disc herniation - contained Disc herniation - non-contained Headache Klippel Feil Syndrome Myelopathy Osteoporosis Persistent Post-Surgical Pain Syndrome Radiculopathy (arm pain) Scoliosis Sprain/strain Stenosis Subluxation Whiplash Thoracic Spine (mid back) Compression fracture Degenerative disc disease Disc herniation - contained Disc herniation - non-contained DISH Hyperkyphosis Osteoporosis Persistent Post-Surgical Pain Syndrome Rib subluxation Scheuermann’s Disease Scoliosis Sprain/Strain Stenosis Subluxation Thoracic outlet syndrome Lumbar Spine (low back) Ankylosing spondylitis Arthritis Compression fracture Degenerative disc disease Disc herniation - contained Discherniation-non-contained Facet syndrome Femoral nerve root pain GOIC syndrome Osteoporosis Persistent post-surgical pain syndrome Pregnancy-related back (and leg) pain Retrolisthesis Sciatica (leg pain) Scoliosis Short leg Spinal instability Spondylolisthesis Sprain/strain Stenosis Subluxation Synovial cyst Transitional segment Tropism Viscerosomatic disease Sacrum (lower back) Sacroiliac joint dysfunction Coccyx (tailbone) Coccydynia "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER page."